AishaA-cpu/Shopify-Backend-intern-challenge/README.md

 app/tests/test_route.py -> holds all integration tests for the routes

+EXAMPLE SEQUENCE DIAGRAM OF ONE OF THE ROUTES

+ERD OF CLASSES

 TASK: Build an inventory tracking web application for a logistics company.
 We are looking for a web application that meets the requirements listed below, along with one additional feature, with the options also listed below.

 Requirements: